CrystalVortex/Hex-Terminal/README.md

  All you have to do is open up the file called "imports.py" and add the plugin name.
 For example: You put a file called things.py in the plugins folder, then, you go into the imports.py file and type "from plugins import things" (you dont need to add the .py part)

+# Additonal notes
+Hex Terminal is usable although there isn't much features yet and no build instructions.